Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 - Once you've clicked on 'A for Yes' for wanting to play the quiz.
 - There are a series of categories to choose from.
-- You can choose by selecting a number from 1 to 4 from, which selects a category - <br>(1).
+- You can choose by selecting a number from 1 to 4, from which it selects a category - <br>(1).
 Movies.
   <br>(2).
 Music.<br>(3).
   Sport.<br>(4).
 Television.
   <br>